Hydro-Xis/coding-exercises/README.md

 As a Python programmer or a programmer in general, you are expected to have basic knowledge of the following tools
 - **Unix shell**: The default shell scripts and also a powerful tool that  allows users to perform complex and powerful tasks with just a few keystrokes or lines of code.
 Please refer to [this short tutorial](https://swcarpentry.github.io/shell-novice/index.html) for its basic usage.
 - **Git**: The version control tool.
 Please refer to [this short tutorial](https://swcarpentry.github.io/git-novice/) for its basic usage.
 - **Anaconda**: A free and open-source Python distribution that simplifies package management and deployment through its package manager Conda.
 Please refer to [this post](https://www.anaconda.com/docs/getting-started/getting-started) for the installation of conda.
-We use the [conda virtual environment](https://docs.conda.io/docs/user-guide/tasks/manage-environments.html) for this repo.
+I use the [conda virtual environment](https://docs.conda.io/docs/user-guide/tasks/manage-environments.html) for this repo.
+- **Jupyter notebook**: A ''web-based interactive development environment for notebooks, code, and data.''.
+A super helpful tool that I oftentimes use for documentation, postprocessing, visualization, and code testing.
+See a brief introduction [here](https://docs.jupyter.org/en/latest/).

 # How-to-guide
-Please perform the following steps in your terminal.
+Please perform the following steps in your terminal to initiate the programming environment before diving into the exercises!

 1. Download the git repo
 ```sh